jaussems/IWatchThings-Backend/README.md

 # I Watch things backend

-This is going to be the backend Server for IWatchThings build using Express and MongoDB
+This is going to be the backend Server for IWatchThings build using Express , TypeScript and MongoDB